santhoshvai/Compute-Sample/README.md

   * When you add listeners, be sure to clean them up.
   * An `Allocation Tracker` can also find memory leaks

+* Memory chrun - lots of new allocations at same time - like in a for loop
+  * Used `systrace` to find that many GC events occurred and where the allocations happen
+  * replaced string concatenation with string buffer to fix it

 ## TOOLS